DumbCalf/bible300/README.md

 ---

-*Bible 300 PWA v2.1.0 - A modern way to read through the Bible in 300 days, completely offline*
+*Bible 300 PWA v2.2.0 - A modern, enterprise-optimized way to read through the Bible in 300 days, completely offline*